Planned Maintenance System:

 Inspection and maintenance of the ship and equipment; purpose of PMS; types of PMS.
-Hatch-covers Types of hatch covers; operation and maintenance of hatch covers; side cleats and cross-joint wedge mechanism, weather tightness and hose testing before loading, Ultrasonic testing of hatch covers.
+Hatch Covers Types of hatch covers; operation and maintenance of hatch covers; side cleats and cross-joint wedge mechanism, weather tightness, and hose testing before loading, Ultrasonic testing of hatch covers.

 Types of Maintenance Procedures

 - Preventive or Scheduled Maintenance System: It is famously known as the PMS or Planned Maintenance System.
-In this type of system the maintenance is carried out as per the running hours like 4000 hrs, 8000 hrs etc., or by the calendar intervals like 6 monthly, yearly etc. of the machinery.
-The maintenance is carried out irrespective of the condition of the machinery.
-The parts have to be replaced if it is written in the schedule, even if they can be still used.
+In this type of system, maintenance is carried out according to running hours, such as 4000 hrs, 8000 hrs, etc., or calendar intervals like 6 months, yearly, etc., of the machinery.
+Maintenance is carried out irrespective of the condition of the machinery.
+Parts are replaced if scheduled, even if they can still be used.

 The purpose of the Planned Maintenance System is: